browserengineering/book/book/chrome.md

 ```

 In principle there might be more than one layout object in this
-list.^[This is actually not possible in our browser at this point, but
-in real browsers there are all sorts of ways this could happen, like
+list.^[In real browsers there are all sorts of ways this could happen, like
 negative margins.]
 But remember that click handling is the reverse of
 painting.
 When we paint, we paint the tree from front to back, so when
 hit testing we should start at the last element:[^overlap]